khlevon/shutterstock-sdk/docs/ImagesApi.md

 people_gender = 'people_gender_example' # str | Show images with people of the specified gender (optional)
 people_number = 56 # int | Show images with the specified number of people (optional)
-query = 'query_example' # str | One or more search terms separated by spaces; you can use NOT to filter out images that match a term (optional) region = swagger_client.Region() # Region | Raise or lower search result rankings based on the result's relevance to a specified region; you can provide a country code or an IP address from which the API infers a country (optional) safe = true # bool | Enable or disable safe search (optional) (default to true) sort = 'popular' # str | Sort by (optional) (default to popular) spellcheck_query = true # bool | Spellcheck the search query and return results on suggested spellings (optional) (default to true)
+query = 'query_example' # str | One or more search terms separated by spaces; you can use NOT to filter out images that match a term (optional) region = shutterstock_sdk.Region() # Region | Raise or lower search result rankings based on the result's relevance to a specified region; you can provide a country code or an IP address from which the API infers a country (optional) safe = true # bool | Enable or disable safe search (optional) (default to true) sort = 'popular' # str | Sort by (optional) (default to popular) spellcheck_query = true # bool | Spellcheck the search query and return results on suggested spellings (optional) (default to true)